Jodorowsky's Dune: Reception

 The film has received critical acclaim.
 Variety called it a "mind-blowing cult movie" and said that director Pavich "happens upon a compelling theory: that even in its still-born form, the film manifested the sort of collective [consciousness] that Jodorowsky was trying to peddle through its plot, trickling down to influence other sci-fi films that followed".
 The Hollywood Reporter declared the "entertaining documentary makes the case for this overblown epic as a legendary lost masterpiece".
 Entertainment Weekly named Jodorowsky's Dune as one of its 10 Best Movies of 2014.

-Review aggregation website Rotten Tomatoes gave Jodorowsky's Dune a 98% approval rating based on reviews from 122 critics, with an average rating of 8/10.
+Review aggregation website Rotten Tomatoes gave Jodorowsky's Dune a 98% approval rating based on reviews from 121 critics, with an average rating of 8/10.
 The site's consensus states: "Part thoughtful tribute, part bittersweet reminder of a missed opportunity, Jodorowsky's Dune offers a fascinating look at a lost sci-fi legend."
-Metacritic gives the film a 79% rating based on 31 critics, indicating "generally favorable reviews".

-In the second episode of the Netflix series Russian Doll, Jodorowsky's Dune is used as a password.

 Accolades

 Top-ten lists

 The film appeared on several critics' year-end lists.